37 Filipino Foods to Try in 2025

 Kalihim is a traditional Filipino food that’s sure to catch your eye in any bakery.
 Also called pan de pula, pan de regla or ligaya, kalihim is a soft bread bun with a sweet, bright red filling.

-The filling of kalihim is actually made from day-old bread that gets repurposed into pudding with milk, eggs, butter, sugar and red food coloring.
+This Filipino food’s filling is actually made from day-old bread that gets repurposed into pudding with milk, eggs and butter, combined with sugar and red food coloring.
 The pudding is then wrapped with fresh dough, baked and sliced to create a new tasty treat.
-The name “kalihim” roughly translates to “secret,” because bakers were able to “secretly” reuse their unsold bread to make this Filipino food!
+The name “kalihim” roughly translates to “secret” because bakers were able to “secretly” reuse their unsold bread to make this Filipino food!

 Join a Live Online Cooking Class Today